A Multi-MW Proton/Electron Linac at KEK

 ~~~~The European XFEL, currently under construction at DESY (Germany), is a free-electron laser (FEL) based on self-amplified spontaneous emission (SASE) in the X-ray regime.
 The FEL consists of a 17.5\,GeV superconducting electron linear accelerator and a set of undulators (see Fig.\,\ref{fig:Euro}) that can generate both SASE FEL X-rays and incoherent radiation.
 A superconducting linac may accelerate 10 `bunch trains' per second, each train consisting of up to 2700 electron bunches.
 This results in 27\,000 ultrashort X-ray flashes per second --- many more than at any other existing XFEL facility.
 The higher the number of electron bunches, the more scientific instruments can be operated simultaneously.
 The European XFEL facility will generate ultra-short pulses ($\leq 100$ fs) of spatially and temporally coherent X-rays with wavelengths in the range $\sim$\,0.1--5 nm.

-The {\em spectral brightness} (or {\em brilliance}), $\frak{B}$, of a radiation field is defined as the number of photons per second passing through a given cross-sectional area and within a given solid angle and spectral bandwidth (BW):
+The {\em spectral brightness} (or {\em brilliance}), $\frak{B}$, of a radiation field is defined as the number of photons per unit phase-space volume per unit fractional bandwidth per unit time.
+In practical units, $\frak{B}$ can be expressed as

-This quantity determines how much monochromatic radiation can be focused onto a tiny spot on the target.
+where BW denotes {\em spectral bandwidth}.
+The quantity $\frak{B}$ determines how much monochromatic radiation can be focused onto a tiny spot on the target.
 The {\em peak spectral brightness} of the FEL is the brightness measured during the very short duration of an FEL pulse.
 The peak brilliance of the European XFEL is expected to be $5\times 10^{33}$ photons/second/mm$^{2}$/mrad$^{2}$/0.1\%~BW.